usnistgov/oscal-xproc3/tutorial/sequence/Lesson03/oscal-convert_201.md

 One other complication: among the steps in the subpipeline, `p:variable` (a variable declaration) and `p:documentation` (for out-of-band documentation) are also permitted – these are not properly steps, but can be useful to have with them.

-In summary: any XProc pipeline, viewed as a step declaration, can have the following --
+In summary: any XProc pipeline, viewed as a step declaration, can have the following:

 * Pipeline name and type assignment (if needed), given as attributes at the top
 * **Imports**: step declarations, step libraries and functions to make available